Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-Note that in \eqref{eq:hatpiscalings} $\mathbf \Lambda$ is further partitioned in a block diagonal structure, with the blocks being themselves diagonal, conformally with the finer structure of $\cB$.
-Thus, we write $\Pi^\star$ as
+In \eqref{eq:hatpiscalings}, $\mathbf \Lambda$ is further partitioned in a block diagonal structure, with the blocks being themselves diagonal, conformally with the finer structure of $\cB$.
+Therefore, we write $\varPi^\star$ as

-Our goal now is to show that $\Pi^\star$ arises as a transition probability of a Markov law.
-For this reason, in the above listing of the block entries of $\Pi^\star$ we see a nested structure, and define $\cC_{2:t+1}$ accordingly, as in the displayed equation above.
-We will return to exploring the structure of $\cC_{2:t+1}$ shortly.
+Our goal is to show that $\varPi^\star$ arises as a transition probability of a Markov law.
+For this reason, in the above listing of the block entries of $\varPi^\star$, we see a nested structure and accordingly define $\cC_{2:t+1}$ as in the displayed equation above.